corda/corda/docs/source/key-concepts-oracles.rst

 In the example above, we are assuming that only the first command and the time-window should be visible to the Oracle.
-Blue nodes and ``H(c2)`` are provided to the Oracle service, while the black ones are omitted. ``H(c2)`` is required, so that the Oracle can compute ``H(commandData)`` without being to able to see the second command, but at the same time ensuring Command1 is part of the transaction.
+Blue nodes and ``H(c2)`` are provided to the Oracle service, while the black ones are omitted. ``H(c2)`` is required, so that the Oracle can compute ``H(commandData)`` without being to able to see the second command, but at the same time ensuring ``CommandData1`` is part of the transaction.
 It is highlighted that all signers visible, so as to have a proof that no related command (that the Oracle should see) is maliciously filtered out.
 Additionally, hashes of sub-trees (violet nodes) are also provided in the current Corda protocol.
-The latter is required for special cases, i.e., when a component group is empty.
+The latter is required for special cases, i.e., when required to know if a component group is empty or not.

 Having all of the aforementioned data, one can calculate the root of the top tree and compare it with original transaction identifier - we have a proof that this command and time-window belong to this transaction.